 - a.
 The permittee shall report any noncompliance which may endanger health or the environment.
-Any information shall be provided orally within 24 hours from the time the permittee becomes aware of the circumstances.
+Notification shall be made to R6_NPDES_Reporting@epa.gov as soon as possible and orally within 24 hours from the time the permittee becomes aware of the circumstances.
 A written submission shall be provided within 5 days of the time the permittee becomes aware of the circumstances.
 The report shall contain the following information: - (1) A description of the noncompliance and its cause; - (2) The period of noncompliance including exact dates and times, and if the noncompliance has not been corrected, the anticipated time it is expected to continue; and, - (3) Steps being taken to reduce, eliminate, and prevent recurrence of the noncomplying discharge. - b.
 The following shall be included as information which must be reported within 24 hours: